-Vermentino di Gallura DOCG is a dry white wine based on Vermentino from 19 townships (‘comuni’) in the provinces of Sassari (17) and Nuoro (2) in the hills of the Gallura peninsula in the extreme north-eastern corner (the “Gallura”) of the Italian island of Sardinia (Sardegna).
+Vermentino di Gallura DOCG is a dry white wine from the autonomous island region of Sardinia (Sardegna) in Italy.
+The wine is based on Vermentino grown in 19 communes in the provinces of Sassari (17) and Nuoro (2) in the hills of the Gallura peninsula in the extreme north-eastern corner (the “Gallura”) of the Italian island of Sardinia (Sardegna).
 The DOC was granted in 1975, and in 1996 was upgraded to DOCG, Sardinia’s first (Dino Addis of the Cantine Sociale Gallura pushed for DOCG status).
 A Superiore version is permitted (details below).
-Vermentino from around the Tempio Pausania area on the peninsula is noted by Burton Anderson (1990, p291).
+Vermentino from around the Tempio Pausania area on the peninsula is noted by Burton Anderson (1990, p.291).

 Burton Anderson, The Wine Atlas of Italy (Mitchell Beazley, London, 1990).

 Dr Ian d’Agata, Native Wine Grape Terroirs (University of California Press, 2019), p322.